Tirta71/Tirta71/README.md

 ## About Me

-I'm a passionate software engineer with a love for problem-solving and innovation.
-My journey in computer science and engineering has equipped me with a diverse skill set and a keen interest in exploring new technologies.
+"I'm a passionate front-end developer with a love for problem-solving and innovation.
+My journey in computer science and engineering has equipped me with a diverse skill set and a keen interest in exploring new technologies."

 ## Skills